ckafrouni/se19_study_planner/README.md

 cTack is a lightweight, high-performance drop-in replacement for Next.js that leverages React's latest server component features.
 Built for developers who want to dive deep into the mechanics that drive Next.js.

+The server is built using [Elysia](https://elysiajs.com), a lightweight, high-performance framework.

 ### Key Features

 - **Complete Server Components Support**: Every component is server-rendered using React's latest server component architecture